Covariant phase space and $L_\infty$ algebras: Symplectic structure

 Again this is necessary because the symplectic structure must be well-defined on phase space.
 This condition follows immediately from the previous two and Cartan's magic formula~\eq{Cartan}. \item{\bf Conservation:} The symplectic form is independent of changes in $\sigma$ which preserve the boundary conditions \eq{sigmalimit}.
 This is an extension of the standard statement that the symplectic structure is independent of the choice of Cauchy surface in the covariant phase space formalism. \item{\bf Nondegeneracy:} Any tangent vector $v$ to pre-phase space which annihilates the symplectic form,

 must generate a gauge transformation.
 Therefore all tangents in the kernel of $\Omega$ are equivalent to zero, and the symplectic form on phase space is nondegenerate. \end{description} We will show that all these conditions are satisfied except for the last.
-Nondegeneracy is sometimes taken to hold trivially by declaring that any zero mode of $\Omega$ is a gauge transformation by definition.
-This is not satisfactory for our purposes because gauge transformations are already defined by~\eq{LiePhi}.
+Nondegeneracy is sometimes taken to hold by declaring that any zero mode of $\Omega$ is a gauge transformation by definition.
+From the point of view of our development this does not seem sufficient because gauge transformations are already defined by~\eq{LiePhi}.
 A better argument is to show that the symplectic form can be inverted through the Poisson (or Peierls~\cite{Peierls}) bracket.
 This however is outside the scope of what we discuss in this article.

 Before moving forward we must address an important problem.
 The symplectic structure is naively zero.
 This is clear once we remember that $Q_\Phi$ is cyclic and annihilates~$\delta\Phi$.
 Explicitly,